Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 ## Azure App Service

-Azure App Service is a managed platform that simplifies deployment, scaling, and management of web applications.
-Azure Web App, a service within App Service, specialized in hosting and managing web applications.
-As a Python developer, you can leverage Azure Web App to easily deploy and run your Python-based web applications in a scalable and hassle-free environment.
+Azure App Service is a managed platform that simplifies web application deployment, scaling, and management.
+Azure Web App, a service within App Service, specializes in hosting and managing web applications.
+As a Python developer, you can leverage Azure Web App to quickly deploy and run your Python-based web applications in a scalable, hassle-free environment.

 !!!
 Note